jxx/earth-yxk/glossary.md

 * **The High** The plateau of humanity's existence; approx 2050-2200.
 Followed by a decline which culimnated in The Blackout
 * **The Blackout** Approx 2750-?
 The last resources spent, global transportation and communication stops and states dismantle in more or less completely devastating ways.
 * **The Rise** East Antarcitca melting accellerates and collapses into the ocean in a series of slow and quick cataclysms pounding those residing at the shores over, and over, for generations.
+* **New History, NH** Current era.
+Both north and south use Julian-based calendars, but the year counts and leap year timings vary.